WebAssembly/spec/spectec/test-prose/TEST.md

 3. Let memoryinst be (0)^((min · 64) · $Ki()).
 4. Append memoryinst to the s.MEMORY.
 5. Return a.

+alloc_data data
+1. Let DATA(init, _) be data.
+2. Let a be the length of s.DATA.
+3. Append init to the s.DATA.
+4. Return a.

 invocation funcaddr val*
 1. Let (_, func) be s.FUNC[funcaddr].